asreview/asreview/docs/source/features/post_screening.rst

 An ASReview project file can be exported from ASReview LAB.
 The file contains all data, decisions, and models. replicate the project or to import the project on a different device.
 The ASReview project file (.asreview) allows another person to continue your project exactly where you left off.
-The entire model, all your screening decisions, settings, and statistics, can be imported into a new project.

 To export your project: